Tesla sued by former employees over 'mass layoff' | Law-Order

 According to the suit, more than 500 employees were terminated at the Nevada factory.
 The workers allege the company failed to adhere to federal laws on mass layoffs that require a 60-day notification period under the Worker Adjustment and Retraining Notification Act, according to the lawsuit.

-"It's pretty shocking that Tesla would just blatantly violate federal labor law by laying off so many workers without providing the required notice," Shannon Liss-Riordan, an attorney representing the workers told Reuters.
-She said Tesla is offering some employees only one week of severance, adding that she is preparing an emergency motion with a court to try to block Tesla from trying to get releases from employees in exchange for just one week of severance.

-Musk played down the lawsuit as "trivial".
-"Let's not read too much into a pre-emptive lawsuit that has no standing," he said at the Qatar Economic Forum organized by Bloomberg.
+Musk, however, on Tuesday called the lawsuit "trivial."
+"Let's not read too much into a pre-emptive lawsuit that has no standing," he said at the Qatar Economic Forum organised by Bloomberg.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)